pfwd/talk-static-analysis-phpstan/src/slides.md

 - It tests the code without running it = SPEED
 - It compares the code against a given set of rules
-- It tells you which file and line doesn't conform to the given rules
+- It tells you which file and line doesn't conform which rule
+- It prevents very bad things from happening

 ---